jexp/store-utils/readme.md

 **Please adapt the settings as needed for your store.**

+**Please note that you will need twice the memory (2x page-cache + 1x heap) as it opens 2 databases one for reading and one for writing.**

 Change the Neo4j version in pom.xml before running as needed.
 (Currently 3.0.0-M05)

 Optionally changeable from the outside with `-Dneo4j.version=3.0.0` on the `mvn` invocation.